RobertGiuffreda/Etna/README.md

 * Mesh vertices passed using buffer device address.
 * Shader compilation to SPV bytecode at project **compile time** using [glslang](https://github.com/KhronosGroup/glslang).
 * `Vulkan 1.3`'s dynamic rendering feature.
+* vkCmdDrawIndirectCount used alongside descriptor indexing to render the scene with only as many draw calls as pipeline shader objects
 * Multiple frames in flight
 ## Planned
 * Custom material shader support